DevMountain/react-1-afternoon/README.md

 ### Summary

-In this step we are going to build out our `FilterString` component.
+In this step, we'll build out the `FilterString` component.

 ### Instructions